Jchicode/VictoriaMetrics/docs/MetricsQL.md

 The following functionality is implemented differently in MetricsQL compared to PromQL.
 This improves user experience:
 * MetricsQL takes into account the previous point before the window in square brackets for range functions such as [rate](#rate) and [increase](#increase).
 This allows returning the exact results users expect for `increase(metric[$__interval])` queries instead of incomplete results Prometheus returns for such queries.
 * MetricsQL doesn't extrapolate range function results.
-This addresses [this issue from Prometheus](https://github.com/prometheus/prometheus/issues/3746).
-See technical details about VictoriaMetrics and Prometheus calculations for [rate](#rate) and [increase](#increase) [in this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/1215#issuecomment-850305711).
+This addresses [this issue from Prometheus /3746).
+See technical details about VictoriaMetrics and Prometheus calculations for [rate](#rate) and [increase](#increase) [in this issue 1215#issuecomment-850305711).
 * MetricsQL returns the expected non-empty responses for [rate](#rate) with `step` values smaller than scrape interval.
-This addresses [this issue from Grafana](https://github.com/grafana/grafana/issues/11451).
+This addresses [this issue from Grafana /11451).
 See also [this blog post](https://www.percona.com/blog/2020/02/28/better-prometheus-rate-function-with-victoriametrics/).
 * MetricsQL treats `scalar` type the same as `instant vector` without labels, since subtle differences between these types usually confuse users.
 See [the corresponding Prometheus docs](https://prometheus.io/docs/prometheus/latest/querying/basics/#expression-language-data-types) for details.
 * MetricsQL removes all the `NaN` values from the output, so some queries like `(-1)^0.5` return empty results in VictoriaMetrics, while returning a series of `NaN` values in Prometheus.
 Note that Grafana doesn't draw any lines or dots for `NaN` values, so the end result looks the same for both VictoriaMetrics and Prometheus.
 * MetricsQL keeps metric names after applying functions, which don't change the meaning of the original time series.
 For example, [min_over_time(foo)](#min_over_time) or [round(foo)](#round) leaves `foo` metric name in the result.
-See [this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/674) for details.
+See [this issue 674) for details.

 Read more about the diffferences between PromQL and MetricsQL in [this article](https://medium.com/@romanhavronenko/victoriametrics-promql-compliance-d4318203f51e).

 Other PromQL functionality should work the same in MetricsQL.
-[File an issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues) if you notice discrepancies between PromQL and MetricsQL results other than mentioned above.
+[File an issue ) if you notice discrepancies between PromQL and MetricsQL results other than mentioned above.

 ## MetricsQL features

 MetricsQL implements [PromQL](https://medium.com/@valyala/promql-tutorial-for-beginners-9ab455142085) and provides additional functionality mentioned below, which is aimed towards solving practical cases.
-Feel free [filing a feature request](https://github.com/VictoriaMetrics/VictoriaMetrics/issues) if you think MetricsQL misses certain useful functionality.
+Feel free [filing a feature request ) if you think MetricsQL misses certain useful functionality.

 This functionality can be evaluated at [an editable Grafana dashboard](https://play-grafana.victoriametrics.com/d/4ome8yJmz/node-exporter-on-victoriametrics-demo) or at your own [VictoriaMetrics instance](https://docs.victoriametrics.com/#how-to-start-victoriametrics).